Arya-Akshat/HAR-Deep-Learning-Comparison/README.md

 ### For Practitioners

+- **Use CNN-Transformer (Model 5)** for best accuracy if compute budget allows
-- **Use CNN-LSTM (Model 1)** for production HAR systems - best accuracy/efficiency trade-off
+- **Use BiLSTM (Model 4)** for best accuracy/efficiency trade-off
-- LSTM models converge faster (15 epochs) vs BiLSTM (90 epochs)
-- Simpler architectures are easier to maintain and debug
-- ~91% accuracy appears to be the ceiling for this dataset with current methods
+- SITTING vs STANDING is inherently difficult (~85% recall max)
+- All models achieve 93%+ with proper optimization

 ### For Researchers

 - Attention mechanisms don't universally improve performance
-- Transformers require careful data preparation and sufficient training data
+- Transformers CAN work on small datasets with proper optimization
+- Warmup schedulers are critical for transformer training
-- Architecture-data compatibility is critical
+- Architecture-data compatibility matters less than training strategy
-- Small datasets (7K samples) favor LSTM over Transformer architectures

 ## 🔧 Troubleshooting

-**Model 5 (Transformer) low accuracy?**
-- Known issue: Data preprocessing loads only 6 of 9 input channels
-- Fix pending: Update data loading to include all UCI-HAR features
-- See RESULTS_COMPARISON.md for detailed analysis
+**Dataset path errors?**
+- Update `DATASET_PATH` in `train_3070ti.py` to match your local path

+**CUDA out of memory?**
+- Reduce batch size in the training script

 **MPS device errors?**
 - Ensure tensors are float32 (MPS doesn't support float64)
-- All notebooks handle this automatically

-**NumPy compatibility issues?**
-- Fixed in all models: np.float → np.float64, np.int → np.int64

 ## 📝 Citation